windowsair/elaphureLink/README.md

 - `Wpf` elaphureLink.Wpf is a simple GUI wrapper of elaphureLinkProxy.
 It provides a number of utilities for managing drivers and connection control.

-- `Server Provides` It may be the various devices containing the CMSIS-DAP implementation to provide debugging capabilities.
+- `Server Providers` It may be the various devices containing the CMSIS-DAP implementation to provide debugging capabilities.
 For more examples, see [Application case](#Application-case).

+### Server Providers Document

+The most common development requirement is to build your own server provider.
+A server provider is often a DAP probe.
+Specific information can be found in the [Server Providers Document](docs/server_providers_document.md).

-### Proxy and device develop
+### Proxy Document

 During each connection, a specific protocol needs to be followed between elaphureLinkProxy and debug unit.
 For more information about the protocol, see [proxy_protocol](docs/proxy_protocol.md).